Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 - “Specify acceptance thresholds and rollback criteria.”

-- “Enumerate edge cases and boundary values before code.”
+- “Enumerate edge cases before proposing code.”

 - “Stage into N small PRs with safety nets.”